 The fun isn’t limited to on-campus.
 Providence is a city full of life, and there’s always something to do.
 Downtown Providence is with-in walking distance from campus and offers shopping, restaurants, and riverfront paths.
 The RISD Museum of Art is free to all Brown University students, so that’s a great option to experience some culture.
 On or off-campus, you can stay entertained.

 Most people don’t think of Brown as a party school, but there is still an opportunity to attend drinking events.
 Students at Brown value their education but still like to have fun.
 There are off-campus parties, frat parties, and other activities.
-So there is still a drinking culture on campus, even though it might not be obvious.
+There is still a drinking culture on campus like most other schools even though it might not be obvious.